ana-bernal/ana-bernal.github.io/index.md

 ---
 <br/>

-🙋🏽 I recently defended a PhD thesis in algebraic combinatorics.
-I am learning to code in Python for doing machine learning algorithms.
+🙋🏽 I recently (December 2022) defended a PhD thesis in algebraic combinatorics.
+I'm learning to code in Python for doing machine learning algorithms.

 🌎 I live in Reims, France.
 I was born and grew up in Colombia.

 ---
-📬 To get in touch you can write to me: ana.bernal [at] univ-reims [dot] fr
+✉️ To get in touch you can write to: ana.bernal [at] univ-reims [dot] fr

 [🐱 Link](https://github.com/ana-bernal) to my github profile.